mlpack/mlpack/doc/tutorials/fastmks.md

 ### FastMKS with an already-created tree

-By default, `FastMKS<>` uses the cover tree datastructure (see the `mlpack::tree::CoverTree` documentation).
+By default, `FastMKS<>` uses the cover tree datastructure (see the `CoverTree` documentation).
 Sometimes, it is useful to modify the parameters of the cover tree.
 In this scenario, a tree must be built outside of the constructor, and then passed to the appropriate `FastMKS<>` constructor.
 An example on just a reference dataset is shown below, where the base of the cover tree is modified.

 We also use an instantiated kernel, but because we are building our own tree, we must use `IPMetric` so that our tree is built on the metric induced by our